ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

 - **Flow:**
   - Validates that neither address is the zero address.
   - Sets the `cctpTokenMessenger` and `usdcToken` state variables with the provided addresses.
-- **Impact:** Crucial for setting up the infrastructure required for handling CCTP transactions securely and efficiently.
+- **Impact:** Crucial for setting up the configs required for handling CCTP transactions.

 #### setTargetCCTPNetwork
 - **Purpose:** Configures a target network for CCTP, specifying where tokens can be sent and managed.